The ghosts of forgotten things: A study on size after forgetting: Forgetting

 \end{lemma}

 \proof Let $B$ be a formula expressing forgetting all variables from $A$ but $Y$.
-By Corollary~\ref{consistent-literals}, since $S$ is a set of literals over $Y$ the consistency of $S \cup A$ equates that of $S \cup B$.
-The same holds for $S \backslash \{l\} \cup \{\neg l\}$ since its variables are the same.
+By Theorem~\ref{consistent-literals}, since $S$ is a set of literals over $Y$, the consistency of $S \cup A$ equates that of $S \cup B$.
+The same holds for $S \backslash \{l\} \cup \{\neg l\}$ since its variables are all in $Y$.

-The lemma assumes the consistency of $S \cup A$ and the inconsistency of $S \backslash \{l\} \cup \{\neg l\}$.
+The lemma assumes the consistency of $S \cup A$ and the inconsistency of $S \backslash \{l\} \cup \{\neg l\} \cup A$.
 They imply the consistency of $S \cup B$ and the inconsistency of $S \backslash \{l\} \cup \{\neg l\} \cup B$.
 These two conditions imply that $B$ contains $l$ by Lemma~\ref{necessary-literal}.~

 How is this lemma used?
 To prove that reductions from a problem to the problem of minimal size of forgetting work.
 Not all reductions can be proved correct this way.
 The ones used in this article are built to allow that.
 They generate a formula that contains a certain literal $l$ that may or may not meet the condition of the lemma.
 Depending on this, $l$ may or may not be necessary after forgetting.
 This is a $+0$ or a $+1$ in the size of the minimal formulae expressing forgetting.
 If the other literals occurrences are $k$, the minimal size is $k+0$ or $k+1$ depending on whether the conditions of Lemma~\ref{forget-contains} are met.